Texas Children's Hospital Fellows College

 Communities I identify with: I actively engage in socializing and nurturing meaningful connections with various communities.
 I try to find time to practice Spanish and Farsi, speak some French and enjoy any opportunity to speak Irish.

-Bita Salamat, First–Year
+Bita Salamat, Third-Year

 I chose BCM/TCH fellowship because: The amazing people and patients!
 As a Baylor pediatric resident, I saw how close the cardiology fellows are with one another - they are truly a family (2 words: fellows' workroom).
 Not only is there a diverse and huge variety of pathology, but you are exposed to many different sub-specialties within cardiology led by invested faculty members who are dedicated to teaching.
 Houston is also a wonderfully diverse city with so much to do and explore.
 Staying home at BCM/TCH is the easiest decision I ever made!